-From 2021 onwards, PE has implemented a number of structural measures that create the conditions for long-term profitable growth.
+From 2021 onwards, PE has implemented a number of structural measures and cost savings to create the conditions for long-term profitable growth.
 We have focused our business on buildings and their immediate surroundings, which has strengthened our brand with clients and increased our attractiveness to existing and potential employees.
-Our employee and customer satisfaction remain at high levels, which is crucial for achieving our strategic goals.
+Our employee and client satisfaction remain at high levels, which is crucial for achieving our strategic goals.